 I love weathering models.
 While I won’t make claim to be particularly good at it, I will stand up and lay hold of the title off “Goofball Who Has The Most Fun” when it comes to the process.
 For some reason it just clicks with me.
 Every aspect of building a model has some appeal to me, but it’s all focused on one goal – getting to the weathering.

 And Warhammer 40K kits just beg to be weathered. it’s almost impossible to go “over the top”.
-It’s made up stuff, all from an imaginary world that is all about war, and blood, and bullets, and squat men who make angry faces and growl a lot.
+It’s made-up stuff, all from an imaginary world that is all about war, blood, bullets, and squat men who make angry faces and growl a lot.
 (Referring to the figures… not the players, of course.
-Mostly… 🙂 ) no one can say ” that Valkyrie would not have looked that way”, simply because it’s complete made up, imaginary fun.
+Mostly… 🙂 ) No one can say ” that Valkyrie would not have looked that way”, simply because it’s completely made up, imaginary fun.
 Weather away.

 I began with paint chipping, using the sponge method for the bulk of that work.
 Starting on the white areas, sponge chipping was added with the base Castellan Green color.
 This was done to achieve a look that made it seem as if the stripes had been applied at the unit level, so they’d have been added over the base green.
 Chipping white is quite fun – it shows up so well.

 With that finished, I started in on the green areas, using the lighter Citadel Straken Green for those sections.
 Once again, the sponge method was applied.
 I went around the model fairly randomly, building up as I went, and simply let the weathering itself dictate how much and where I applied it.
 At first it appeared disjointed and haphazard , but as it progressed, I was quite happy with it.
 A few areas were refined and/or enhanced with some brush painting, but 95% of the chipping was through the sponge technique.